 Bill Jones 608.850.4590

 The Director Staff is responsible for putting on the initiation ceremony for new Shriners.
-They provide most of the committee heads for the 3 day Madison Circus.
-They also operate a concession stand at Camp Randall for the U of W football games.
-They meet on the first Wednesday in January, April, August, and November at various locations and times.
+They meet at The Maple Tree Restaurant in McFarland on the first Wednesday in January, April, August, and November.

 MADISON (currently inactive)

 The Escort Patrol is a motorcycle unit with each unit member owning his own full size Harley Davidson.
 In the past the Unit has ridden in many community parades.
 Currently the Unit is having a difficult time getting enough riders to participate, so they are not accepting any parade engagements.
 The Unit meets on the second Tuesday of each month at the Maple Tree Restaurant in McFarland.

 The Firehouse Jesters are a clown unit from the La Crosse area.
 They have an antique fire truck that the Clowns drive in many of their parades.
 They participate in 12 to 15 parades per year.
 They meet the 1st Monday of the month at 6pm, Java Vino, Lacrosse, WI